dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

 ## Consuming existing volumes with static provisioning

-You can use existing volumes from the PowerScale array as Persistent Volumes in your Kubernetes, perform the following steps:
+To use existing volumes from the PowerScale array as Persistent Volumes in your Kubernetes, perform the following steps:

 1. Open your volume in One FS, and take a note of volume-id.
 2. Create PersistentVolume and use this volume-id as a volumeHandle in the manifest.
 Modify other parameters according to your needs.